curl/curl/docs/INTERNALS.md

 ## Portability

- We write curl and libcurl to compile with C89 compilers.
-On 32-bit and up machines.
+ We write curl and libcurl to compile with C89 compilers on 32-bit and up machines.
 Most of libcurl assumes more or less POSIX compliance but that is not a requirement.